 This comforting chicken soup combines the flavors of tortilla soup with avocado for a filling, hearty soup.
-Garnish with your favorite nacho toppings — try fresh cow’s milk cheese, salsa, and black beans — or eat as is.
+Garnish with your favorite nacho toppings — try fresh cheese, salsa and black beans — or eat as is.

-This crockpot soup is lighter than usual slow cooker fare but, thanks to the long cooking time, is infused with flavor.
+This slow cooker soup is lighter than usual slow cooker fare, but thanks to the long cooking time, is infused with flavor.
 Set it up before heading to work or school in the morning, and dinner will be waiting in the evening.